chapel-lang/chapel-blog/content/posts/claude-mcp/index.md

 * Although Chapel has a test case implementing the Game of Life, it was clear that Claude did not simply regurgitate it while writing the code --- there were numerous significant differences.
-* In some of my runs --- depending on my prompt --- claude generated an animated visualization of the cells.
+* In some of my runs --- depending on my prompt --- Claude generated an animated visualization of the cells.
 The prettiest one (they were all different) included borders generated with Unicode characters.
 Here's what that looked like: